Key Stage 4

 The majority of students at Dover Grammar School for Boys choose to stay on into the 6th form.
 Students are interviewed individually in Year 11 before making their subject choices for the 6th Form.
 In instances when they choose alternative post-16 provision, they are given access to the advice they need in order to make the most appropriate choice.
 All students recieve independent careers advice and guidance.

-Further information about the Key Stage 4 curriculum can be found in the individual subject areas of this website.
+Further information about the Key Stage 4 curriculum can be found in our GCSE Options Booklet.